• Skip to content

 Why routines are good for children with disability, autism or other additional needs

-An organised and predictable home environment helps children feel safe and secure, including children with disability, autism or other additional needs.
+An organised and predictable home environment helps all children feel safe and secure, including children with disability, autistic children and children with other additional needs.
 Routines can be especially helpful when things are stressful or when children are going through difficult stages or experiences.

-Also, if your child with disability needs to take medicine or do other medical procedures regularly, a routine for this will make it easier for everyone to remember.
+Also, if your child with disability, autistic child or child with other additional needs takes medicine or does other medical procedures regularly, a routine for this will make it easier for everyone to remember.

 And family routines can also be a way for your child to develop new skills.
-For example, if your child has a goal to work on communication skills and taking turns, you could remind them a few times during dinner that it’s their turn to talk about what happened at kindergarten.
+For example, if your child’s goal is to work on skills for communicating and taking turns, you could remind them during dinner that it’s their turn to talk about what happened at kindergarten.

 If your child has complex needs, you might need to carry out most of their routine care.
-But your child will still enjoy and benefit from being part of your daily routines.
+But your child will still enjoy and benefit from being part of your daily routines and knowing what to expect from their day.

 Routines can be good for you too.
 They can free up time for you to think about other things and help you feel more organised.
 You can also use routines to introduce fun family activities like games nights or reading books together.
 Activities like these are good for relaxed family bonding and togetherness.